FlynnHillier/ws-schema/readme.md

 // Define the payload for one of the events defined in our schema const hello = wsSchema.send("message").data("hello world");

-// Select how we want to use this constructed object
+// Select how we want to use this constructed event

 // JSON stringified
 hello.stringify();